 For a no-neutral switch’s wattage – how low is low enough?
 Most bulbs in a household use at least 10 watts to be bright enough to be useful, but some LEDs may run as low as 7 watts.
 We find most bulbs to be between 10 to 30 watts.
 A good no-neutral switch should be able to only use around 2 watts on standby mode.

-In our own tests, an Aqara D1 no-neutral switch is able to power a 3W Planar LED light bulb alone, with no flickering or glowing when turned off.
+In our own tests, our no-neutral switch is able to power a 3W Planar LED light bulb alone, with no flickering or glowing when turned off.

 Will it spoil your bulbs?

 Another common question for no-neutral switches is whether they’ll spoil your light fixtures, drivers, or bulbs.
-Practically, it’s difficult to say exactly what effect this residual wattage of 0 – 2 watts will have on light fixtures, since they are literally built to handle high wattages and currents, sometimes up to 30 watts.
-We haven’t had a single case of a bulb or light fixture spoiling after installing a no-neutral switch.
+Practically, it’s difficult to say exactly what effect this residual wattage of 0 – 2 watts will have on light fixtures, since they are literally built to handle high wattages and currents.

 So what’s the verdict?
 Neutral or no-neutral switches?

 If you’re renovating and have a chance to draw neutral wires to your switches – should you do it?
-In our opinion, if the cost isn’t astronomical (and trust us – we’ve heard of VERY astronomical costs for drawing neutral wires to switches from our clients), and you’re just looking for the best performance without regard for the cost, then go for it.
+In our opinion, if the cost isn’t astronomical, and you’re just looking for the best performance without regard for the cost, then go for it.
 For everyone else, the no-neutral switches work well enough!